-It is an important physiological regulator of gastric acid secretion.
+It is an essential physiological regulator of gastric acid secretion.

 It also has an important trophic or growth-promoting influence on the gastric mucosa.
-It is synthesized in G cells, which are located in gastric pits and binds to receptors that are predominantly in parietal cells and enterochromaffin type.
+It is synthesized in G cells, located in gastric pits, and binds to receptors predominantly in parietal cells and enterochromaffin type.

 Structure and definition of gastrin

-Gastrin is a linear peptide that is synthesized as a preprohormone and cleaved post-translationally to form a family of peptides with identical carboxy terilyl.
+Gastrin is a linear peptide synthesized as a preprohormone and cleaved post-translationally to form a family of peptides with identical carboxy thrill.

-The predominant circulating form is gastrin-34 (“large gastrin”), but full biological activity is present in the smaller peptide (gastrin-14 or minigastrin).
+The predominant circulating form is gastrin-34 (“large gastrin”), but total biological activity is present in the smaller peptide (gastrin-14 or minigastrin).

 In addition, full bioactivity is conserved in the five C-terminal amino acids of gastrin, which is known as pentagastrin.
 The five C-terminal amino acids of gastrin and cholecystokinin are identical, which explains their overlapping biological effects.

 The gastrin receptor is also one of the receptors that bind to cholecystokinin and is known as the CCK-B receptor.